GIS Maps and Data

 Education and Outreach

-The Milwaukee County Board of Supervisors approved an agreement between Milwaukee County and MMSD for the Kinnickinnic River Flood Management Project in Jackson Park.
+Good news, the Kinnickinnic River Flood Management Project in Jackson Park is moving forward!
+The agreement between Milwaukee County and MMSD for the Kinnickinnic River Flood Management Project in Jackson Park has been signed.
 The agreement is based on a preferred alternative, the Hybrid Site Plan, which has been developed through the public involvement process.
-The agreement now passed to the Milwaukee County Executive for approval.

 The Milwaukee Metropolitan Sewerage District (MMSD) is partnering with Milwaukee County Parks and others to make improvements along the Kinnickinnic River and within Jackson Park.
 Jackson Park is a regional park on Milwaukee’s south side, located on the Kinnickinnic River Parkway.
 The lagoon, natural wooded areas, picnic sites, play fields, summer farmers’ market and other recreation amenities make this park a popular destination for the neighboring communities.
 The Kinnickinnic River flows through the park but you might not even realize it!
 Currently, a significant portion of the river in Jackson is lined in concrete channels or enclosed in culverts.